DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 incumbent it also attempts to propose a new no-op value in a term that it owns which if successfully chosen will reinstate it as a leader again.
-The timeouts should be set such that leaders become incumbents in good time to become leaders again before any followers.
+The timeouts should be set such that leaders become incumbents in good time to become leaders again before any followers become candidates.
 Note that each timeout is implemented based on the node's local clock and there is no need to share time values between nodes, so there is no need for any kind of clock synchronisation in this setup.

 It is hopefully reasonably obvious in this setup that eventually either there exists a node that has learned the next value or else all nodes have become